geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 Shield of the Faith, speaks mighty Saladine—<br>
 His days may Alla guard, his power increase,<br>
 Till earth be changed for Heaven’s eternal peace!<br>
-&emsp;“When baffled hunters quit the idle chace,<br>
+&emsp;“When baffled hunters quit the idle chase,<br>
 When distanced runners feign to yield the race,<br>
 Fear prompts, or shame; and some might deem that fear<br>
 Brings me for peace a vanquish’d suppliant here:<br>